Serving the Eastern Shore and surrounding areas.

 - Insurance Coverage / Fire Restoration

 All chimneys are exposed to the outside elements and require maintenance or repairs to prevent deterioration.
 Moisture absorption, decayed mortar joints and cement crowns, flaking brick or inadequate footings are all issues that contribute to a faulty chimney.
-In many cases these repairs are minimal in costs if addressed in time.
+In many cases these repairs are minimal in cost if addressed in time.
 If the repairs or maintenance are postponed or delayed, structural damage to the chimney or home can easily be incurred.
 Any appliance that is not properly fitted for its chimney can cause a problem, including the energy efficient gas and oil furnaces that have become so popular in recent years.
 Now the National Fire Protection Agency (NFPA) recommends that when you install a new appliance, the flue be reduced in accordance with their guidelines for that appliance.
 When the flue does not vent quickly and efficiently, any home becomes a danger zone.

 Many historic homes offer multiple fireplaces.
-In early days these fireplaces we originally working parts of the home.
+In early days these fireplaces were originally working parts of the home.
 These chimneys were constructed with no liners and in many cases promoted poor draft and fire hazards with no clearances to combustibles.
 The proper means for restoration of these fireplaces is to reline with a cast-in-place cement lining system.
 This process usually can be completed without removing a single brick and with minimal intrusion to the fabric of the home.
-Relining when sized and installed correctly makes these fireplaces usable again.
+Relining, when sized and installed correctly, makes these fireplaces usable again.
 This system suits any fuel type or appliance.
 Our cast-in-place lining system meets all current building codes and historic guidelines or recommendations.
 This type of system adds stability to the structure and prevents any heat radiation in to the combustible walls of the home.
 The exterior can be addressed by tuck pointing the mortar joints and adding sealants to protect the soft historic brick.

 The Chimney Restoration Group uses state of the art technology to inspect and diagnose your chimney.
 This system allows you to see exactly what your flue is hiding.
 As mother always said “Don’t judge a book by its cover.” – so don’t assume your chimney is fine based on outward appearance, keep your family safe and have your chimney inspected.
-It’s a matter of common sense.